freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

 Sharing access
 --------------

-With other *Journalists* in your organization
+With other Journalists in your organization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 While SecureDrop supports having multiple journalist accounts for the document
 interface, all accounts will access the same inbox.
 To avoid confusion, we
-recommend news organizations assign 1-3 *Journalists* to regularly check
+recommend news organizations assign 1-3 Journalists to regularly check
 SecureDrop and make sure that they all are in contact as to who is responsible
-for responding to each *Source*.
+for responding to each Source.

 With other organizations
 ~~~~~~~~~~~~~~~~~~~~~~~~